richardking/richardking.github.com/_posts/2014-05-30-setting-up-docker.markdown

 ### What is Docker

-Docker[^docker] is an open-source project that automates the deployment of applications inside software containers.
-You can use Chef or Puppet to try and configure a local environment a certain, very specific way, but even a small difference in the original environments (OS update, environment variables, etc) could cause issues down the road.
-I'm sure everyone has run into the problem of an application working in someone else's local environment but not yours.

-By packaging an application up with all of its dependencies (essentially snapshotting the OS in a quick, easy and repeatable way), Docker tries to solve that problem.
+Docker is an open-source project that automates the deployment of applications inside software containers.
+I won't get into the technical details, which I think are best explained on the Docker [website](https://www.docker.io/the_whole_story) itself.
+But basically its tagline is 'build once, run anywhere'; instead of having to configure an environment through scripts a la Chef or Puppet, you can package up an entire environment along with the app and run it again on another machine.
+It is similar to a Virtual Machine, but it uses your current OS and, where appropriate, bins and libraries, so there's virtually no performance or start-up penalty.

 ### Getting started with Docker